springload/react-redux-exercise/README.md

 # react-redux-exercise
 Exercise to understand better react-redux, how it works and how to use it.

+If you like this repo and/or learnt something from it, please give us a star :) Thanks!

 ## Install

 `git clone https://github.com/vincentaudebert/react-redux-exercise.git`